cmclean1/Raindrops/README.txt

 Right now, the catcher can't catch raindrops, I will update that.
 I plan to make the raindrops appear at a faster rate once the game keeps going, maybe even give them some horizontal acceleration.
 I also plan to add lives that decrease whenever you miss a raindrop.
-If I have the time and ability, I might put a high score table in.
+If I have the time and ability, I might put a high score table, some power-up raindrops, and a menu screen.